 Crowd Contribution Period

-Unallocated MESH tokens will be returned to the RightMesh Treasury where they will be used to support the growth of the ecosystem.
-If the hard cap has been reached and there remains an excess of tokens within the allocation, these excess RightMesh tokens will be airdropped to the community within one calendar year of the RightMesh token generating event
+Unallocated RMESH tokens will be returned to the RightMesh AG Treasury where they will be used to support the growth of the ecosystem.
+If the hard cap has been reached and there remains an excess of tokens within the allocation, these excess RMESH tokens will be airdropped to the community within one calendar year of the RMESH token generating event.

 Our goal is to support the community growth and adoption whereby the mesh networking community is inherently part of the growing blockchain and cryptocurrency community as well.
 We want to be able to support training and development for mesh users (application developers, companies, end users, etc.) to encourage mass adoption of the RightMesh SDK and continuously improve node density around the globe.
 It is our mission to connect the next billion people and along the way we need to change the way the world views connectivity to understand the necessity for decentralized and distributed connectivity.
 Having a reserve of tokens will support adoption particularly in emerging markets and will ensure there is a constant flow of tokens within the network.

-Should the company need to raise additional funds for continued growth and development of the project, RightMesh may sell treasury tokens to contributors to sustain momentum
+Should the company need to raise additional funds for continued growth and development of the project, RightMesh AG may sell treasury tokens to contributors to sustain momentum.

-Its functionality depends on three technical layers: (1) the underlying technology infra-structure protocol (here Ethereum Protocol); (2) the programming and functionality of the MESH Network; and (3) the programming and functionality of the MESH SCS to register and settle the participation (functionality) to the MESH Network.
+Its functionality depends on three technical layers: (1) the underlying technology infra-structure protocol (here Ethereum Protocol); (2) the programming and functionality of the RightMesh Network; and (3) the programming and functionality of the MESH SCS to register and settle the participation (functionality) to the RightMesh Network.

-Following the deployment of the Network, the MESH Token provides both a participation right and means of payment for goods and services.
-For example, should suppliers and users of the RightMesh Network decide to exchange internet capacity service on a fee basis over the RightMesh Network, the internet capacity accessed by User 1 will have to be remunerated to the supplier (of internet capacity) in form of MESH Tokens.
-Hence, MESH is a counterparty-less participation right and settlement token.
-According to the BCP Framework, the MESH Token qualifies as a pre-functional BCP 1 Application Token as long as the Network has not been deployed on the Blockchain.
+Following the deployment of the Network, the RMESH Token provides both a participation right and means of payment for goods and services.
+For example, should suppliers and users of the RightMesh Network decide to exchange internet capacity service on a fee basis over the RightMesh Network, the internet capacity accessed by User 1 will have to be remunerated to the supplier (of internet capacity) in form of RMESH Tokens.
+Hence, RMESH is a counterparty-less participation right and settlement token.
+According to the BCP Framework, the RMESH Token qualifies as a pre-functional BCP 1 Application Token as long as the Network has not been deployed on the Blockchain.
 Once the Networks is up and running, the qualification changes to a functional BCP 1 Application Token.

 To share connectivity